Hawaii is offering two options for high school equivalency (HSE) testing, the GED® and the HiSET®.

 The HiSET has five testing fields (a separate test for writing and one for reading) and can be taken both on a computer and on paper.

-So the GED passing score changed from 150 to 145 on each subtest as apparently the bar was raised slightly too high.
-Learn more here.
-The HiSET has a different scoring system.
+To be successful at the HiSET, students must score at least 8 out of 20 on each of the five subtests, score at least 2 out of 6 on their essay, and achieve an overall score of at least 45.
 Make sure that you will actually be able to take the GED before enrolling in any prep course.
 You could end up spending time and money preparing for the wrong test if you’re forced to take an alternative one.

 There is still a lot of information and study materials floating around on the internet for outdated series.
 There’s a chance that there are still some unreputable companies out there charging for courses developed for the old test.
 Before enrolling in any prep course, or buying any study guide, it’s important to make sure that it is for the new version of the GED like the practice tests offered for free on this website.

 There are a lot of GED prep sites and courses that do little more than copy and paste the resources that are freely available from GED Testing Services at GED.com.
 If you’re going to pay any company for GED prep, first compare all of their offerings to your free options to determine if the course has any real value before you sign up.